anaganisk/fxfloorboard-code/packager/readme.txt

-GT-FxFloorBoard Preview version: 22 July 2008
+GT-FxFloorBoard Preview version: 30 September 2008

 NOTE: THIS IS A PREVIEW VERSION AND MANY FEATURES HAVE NOT YET BEEN IMPLIMENTED, OR SOME FUNCTIONS MAY BE INCORRECT. yet to sort chain structure concept. chain will currently place all FX into channel A path.